What Is EuroMillions?

-Why Should I Play EuroMillions Online at Lottoland®?
+Why Should I Bet on EuroMillions Online at Lottoland®?

-By playing EuroMillions at Lottoland® you can take Europe’s favourite lottery to the next level.
-In addition to being able to play for some of the biggest lottery jackpots out there you also get the ease and security of playing online (at home or via mobile) combined with a range of extras and options not found anywhere else.
+By betting on EuroMillions at Lottoland® you can take Europe’s favourite lottery to the next level.
+In addition to being able to bet for some of the biggest lottery jackpots out there you also get the ease and security of betting online (at home or via mobile) combined with a range of extras and options not found anywhere else.

 After each draw the results will be sent to you plus any winnings you receive will be credited to your player account automatically.
 So forget all that hassle; going to the store, queuing up, checking numbers, holding onto your ticket - everything can be done with a few clicks or swipes.

-You can even play upcoming draws well in advance using our Participation option, or set to play only for jackpots above a certain size.
-Our Subscription options, meanwhile, allow you to play on a regular basis so you need never worry about missing out on a huge jackpot ever again.
+You can even bet on upcoming draws well in advance using our Place bet when option, or set to bet only for jackpots above a certain size.
+Our Subscription options, meanwhile, allow you to bet on a regular basis so you need never worry about missing out on a huge jackpot ever again.

 Why Does the EuroMillions Have a Higher Jackpot than the EuroJackpot?